 There's a good reason why GoPro's tagline is "the world's most versatile camera."

 But to get the most from a GoPro -- or any action cam for that matter -- you need to go beyond the adhesive helmet mount that came with the camera.

-When GoPro released the Hero3+, it also started selling several new mounts.
-The Jaws flex clamp was one of them and has become a favorite of mine because it allows for quick and secure repositioning of the camera.
+The Jaws flex clamp from GoPro has become a favorite of mine because it allows for quick and secure repositioning of the camera.
 It's a simple tension clamp with a diameter of 0.25 to 2 inches, but the tips of the clamp move slightly so it can grab onto irregular shapes securely.
 There's a GoPro quick-release base on top of the clamp, so you can attach a camera right to it.
 Or, you can use the adjustable neck if you need more height to your shot.
 It works really well, but it also costs about $50 (£50/AU$89).

-Camera accessory maker Joby also has a couple of clamps as part of its Action series.
-On the left is the $30 Action Clamp and GorillaPod arm, and on the right is the Action Clamp and Locking Arm for $40.
+Camera accessory maker Joby also has a couple of clamps as part of its Action series.: the $30 Action Clamp and GorillaPod arm (£25/AU$35) and Action Clamp and Locking arm for $40 (£33/AU$40).

-The action clamps take a bit more effort than the flex clamp since you have to turn a knob to tighten them, but they can clamp down on something as thin as a stop sign, or anything thicker up to 2 inches.
+The Action Clamps take a bit more effort than the GoPro Jaws clamp since you have to turn a knob to tighten them, but they can clamp down on something as thin as a stop sign, or anything thicker up to 2 inches.
 The Locking and GorillaPod arms are attached to the clamp by a 1/4-20 screw.
 The clamp has a mount on each end, so if you want to move the camera to the other side, it's as easy as unscrewing the arm and screwing it on the opposite end.

 The $40 Action Tripod is pretty much the same as a regular ballhead GorillaPod, but it comes with a GoPro mount quick-release clip as well as a standard 1/4-20 quick-release clip.
 What's nice is the bottom of the GoPro mount clip is threaded for use on a tripod.
 It goes for about £24 in the UK and AU$30 in Australia.